API reference

 and return JSON.
 The base URL is https://captchaapi.eu/api/v1.

-the widget produces.
 See Backend examples.

 POST /api/v1/captcha/challenge